Update: Introduction and ‘Design,’ ‘Interior,’ ‘Platform & Specifications,’ ‘Production,’ and ‘Release Date’ sections updated.

 Bespoke EV platform

-Underpinning the next-gen MINI Cooper Electric will be a dedicated EV platform co-developed with China’s Great Wall Motor.
+Underpinning the MINI Cooper is a dedicated EV platform co-developed with China’s Great Wall Motor.
 Thanks to the bespoke platform, it can offer more interior space in a smaller exterior compared to the current model.
 Thomas Geiger of YouTube channel ThomasGeigerCar rode shotgun in a prototype where he said that the car feels bigger from the inside.
-The motor will be smaller, while the wheelbase, as stated in the previous section, is longer, all of which contribute to space efficiency.
+The motor is smaller, while the wheelbase, as stated in the previous section, is longer, all of which contribute to space efficiency.

 A more driver’s car

-The suspension system will be the same, a combination of MacPherson struts (front) and a multi-link system (rear).
+The suspension system is the same, a combination of MacPherson struts (front) and a multi-link system (rear).
 During its prototype drive, Autocar felt less bounciness, and drivers would much appreciate its settledness.
-Bramer told the British publication that the electric power steering will also offer more feeling in the next-gen model.
+Bramer told the British publication that the electric power steering will also offer more feel in the next-gen model.

 The all-new traction control should contribute to improved handling.
-The traction control system will integrate a new motor controller, and with the two components closer, the functioning will be faster and active rather than passive, reducing understeer and torque steer.
+The traction control system integrates a new motor controller, and with the two components closer, the functioning is faster and active rather than passive, reducing understeer and torque steer.
 At least in the prototype, it was felt that the new setup provided more traction than the current gas-powered MINI Hatch which was brought for comparison.

 Handelsblatt published a report on June 11, 2022, claiming that MINI U.S. dealers received a secret preview of the next-gen model in May 2022.
 The report suggests that they were so impressed with the product that they were willing to pay the import duty that would be levied on it due to its Chinese origin.
 In its internal discussions, the company is likely concerned about the complicated trade and geopolitical factors between the two countries.
-However, this may be the only way to keep the MINI Cooper Electric in dealer showrooms through to its second generation, as the EV’s production at BMW’s Oxford plant is set to cease.
+From 2026, the U.S. can start sourcing the MINI Cooper from the BMW Group Plant Oxford, as it stands now.

 MINI U.S. sales

-BMW Group sold 29,504 units of MINI models in the U.S. in 2022, just 1.4% lower than in 2021 (29,930 units).
+BMW Group sold 14,869 units of MINI models in the U.S. in the first half of 2023, 23.8% better than in the same period in 2022 (12,007 units).
 The German automaker hasn’t released the specific sales data of the all-electric MINI Cooper SE for the country.
 Globally, it delivered 43,744 units of the small electric car in 2022 – 25.5% higher than in 2021.
 As electric vehicles become increasingly popular, the zero-emissions version of the MINI is set to make a larger contribution to sales in the coming years.

-What is the 2024 MINI Electric release date?
+What is the new MINI Cooper release date?

-The next-gen MINI Cooper Electric should go on sale in 2024 in the United States.
+The MINI Cooper electric should go on sale in the U.S. for the MY2025 model next year.

-What will be the 2024 MINI Electric price?
+What will be the all-new MINI Cooper’s price?

-The new MINI Electric’s prices could start at slightly above USD 30,000.
+The next-gen MINI Cooper’s prices could start at slightly above USD 30,000.